 Table \ref{tab:mom-vel} shows the momenta and velocities in the recoil-product channel for the reaction of Ref.\ \cite{Duer:2022} and the reactions considered in this work.
 Of course, in the reaction of \cite{Duer:2022} the ``recoil'' particles are leaving the FSI region faster, than in the case of our $(d,^6$Li) reaction, but in the timescale this ``faster'' is only a factor of 2.

-The $^2$H($^8$He,$^3$He)$^7$H$\rightarrow ^3$H+$^4$n process formally has the decay process as the second step.
-In fact, from Table \ref{tab:mom-vel} it is clear that for the excited states of $^{7}$H, which we consider, the velocity of the $^{3}$H recoil leaving $^{4}$n in the ``decay process'' is actually comparable with the velocity, at which the $^3$He recoil had left the FSI region in the first [the $^2$H($^8$He,$^3$He)$^7$H reaction] step of this process.
-This kinematical region is actually a transition region from $^2$H($^8$He,$^3$He)$^7$H reaction to $^2$H($^{8}$He,$^6\text{Li}^{\ast})^{4}$n, where highly excited states of $^{6}$Li (those located above the $^{3}$He-$^{3}$H threshold) are populated.
-We find in Fig.\ \ref{fig:7h-t-3he} (c) that the most expressed low-energy $^{4}$n hump not ``contaminated'' with higher-energy phase-volume-like contributions is obtained for the $^6\text{Li}^{\ast}$ recoil, which is the lowest $^{3}$He-$^{3}$H resonant state.
+The $^2$H($^8$He,$^3$He)$^7$H$\rightarrow ^3$H+$^4$n process formally has the $^7$H$\rightarrow ^3$H+$^4$n decay process as its second step.
+In fact, from Table \ref{tab:mom-vel} it is clear that for the relatively highly-excited states of $^{7}$H, which we consider, the velocity of the $^{3}$H recoil leaving $^{4}$n in the ``decay process'' is actually comparable with the velocity, at which the $^3$He recoil had left the FSI region at the first [the $^2$H($^8$He,$^3$He)$^7$H reaction] step of this process.
+This kinematical region is actually a transition region from $^2$H($^8$He,$^3$He)$^7$H reaction to $^2$H($^{8}$He,$^6\text{Li}^{\ast})^{4}$n reaction, where highly excited states of $^{6}$Li (those located above the $^{3}$He-$^{3}$H threshold) are populated.
+We find in Fig.\ \ref{fig:7h-t-3he} (c) that the most pronounced low-energy $^{4}$n hump, not ``contaminated'' by higher-energy phase-volume-like contributions, is obtained for the $^6\text{Li}^{\ast}$ recoil, which is the lowest-energy resonant state in the $^{3}$He-$^{3}$H continuum.

-So, we see that the low-energy $^{4}$n continuum is confidently populated in the $^2$H($^{8}$He,$^6\text{Li}^*)^{4}$n reactions with excitation energies $E^{\ast}(^{6}\text{Li})=0$ MeV, see Fig.\ \ref{fig:mm_4n} (b), and $E^{\ast}(^{6}\text{Li})\sim 18$ MeV, see Fig.\ \ref{fig:7h-t-3he} (c).
-It is quite natural to expect that such a population should also take place at the intermediate energies, which corresponds to $\alpha$+$d$ continuum states of $^{6}$Li.
-These would be reactions of quasifree scattering $^2$H($^8$He,$d \,\alpha$)$^4$n, which have never considered seriously because of extremely ``soft'' $^2$H target.
-So far, the possibility to extract this information from our existing data is questionable.
+So, we see that the low-energy $^{4}$n continuum is confidently populated in the $^2$H($^{8}$He,$^6\text{Li}^*)^{4}$n reactions with excitation energies $E^{\ast}(^{6}\text{Li})=0$ MeV, see Fig.\ \ref{fig:mm_4n} (b), and $E^{\ast}(^{6}\text{Li})\approx 18$ MeV, see Fig.\ \ref{fig:7h-t-3he} (c).
+It is quite natural to expect that such a population should also take place at the intermediate energies, which correspond to $\alpha$+$d$ continuum states of $^{6}$Li.
+In this case we deal with reaction of quasifree scattering $^2$H($^8$He,$d\,\alpha$)$^4$n, which has never been considered seriously because of extremely ``soft'' nature of the $^2$H target.
+Unfortunately we were not able to extract this information from our existing data due to technical limitations.